ystk/debian-python2.7/Doc/library/exceptions.rst

 interpreter raises the same exception; but beware that there is nothing to prevent user code from raising an inappropriate error.

-The built-in exception classes can be sub-classed to define new exceptions;
+The built-in exception classes can be subclassed to define new exceptions;
-programmers are encouraged to at least derive new exceptions from the :exc:`Exception` class and not :exc:`BaseException`.
+programmers are encouraged to derive new exceptions from the :exc:`Exception` class or one of its subclasses, and not from :exc:`BaseException`.
 More information on defining exceptions is available in the Python Tutorial under :ref:`tut-userexceptions`.

 The following exceptions are only used as base classes for other exceptions.